What is Remortgaging?

 Pros

-- Release value in your home to use as a lump sum
+- Releases value in your home to use as a lump sum

 - Allows you to access funds for paying off other debts